neodelphis/neodelphis.github.io/_posts/2019-07-10-convnet-bp-en.md

 ### Algorithm

 Now that we have the intuition of how it's working, we choose not to write the entire set of equations (which can be pretty tedious), but we'll use what has been coded for the forward pass, and playing with dimensions try to code the backprop for each gradient.
 Fortunately we can compute a numerical value of the gradient to check our implementation.
+This implementation is only valid for a stride=1, thing are becoming slightly more complex with a distinct stride, and another approach is needed.
+Maybe for another post!

 This first solution is only valid in a stride = 1 case